Login

 • Suspected implant rupture/contracture/capsule formation and PIP implants:

-• Revision mammoplasty (including removal or replacement) is only commissioned providing patients meet the following criteria:
+• Revision mammoplasty (including prosthesis removal or replacement) is only commissioned providing patients meet one or more of the following criteria:

 • Implant with capsule formation interfering with mammography